GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Rigid Body Simulation: Algorithms

 \subsection{Asymmetric Case}

 For planets with close-in orbits, both rotational flattening and tidal force distort the shape of the planets, and lead to non-axial symmetric distortions.
 Thus, we include the option to study non-axial symmetric planets here, where one could specify the principal moment of inertia or the semi-axes of the planets directly.
-In this case, $J_i^{(1)} \neq J_i^{(2)} \neq J_i^{(3)}$ in $\bm J_i$, and our splitting of the Hamiltonian is modified as $H=H_1+H_2+H_3+H_4+H_5$, where
+In this case, $J_i^{(1)} \neq J_i^{(2)} \neq J_i^{(3)}$ in $\bm J_i$, and our splitting of the Hamiltonian is modified as the previous Hamiltonian plus $H_{asymmetric}$, where